 Somes was born in Horsley and began training with Katherine Blott aged 14.
 In 1934 he became the first boy to be given a scholarship to the Vic-Wells School and joined Vic-Wells Ballet (later The Royal Ballet) in 1936.
 In 1950 he became Margot Fonteyn’s regular partner, creating with her the lead roles in Ashton’s Cinderella, Daphnis and Chloe and Ondine, among others.
 Somes retired from dancing in 1961 but continued to dance with the Company as a Character Artist.
 He was Assistant Director of the Company 1962–70 and Principal Répétiteur 1970–74, taking particular responsibility for the staging of Ashton’s works.
 After retiring from the Company in 1984 he taught at The Royal Ballet School and staged Ashton’s works for companies around the world.

-As a dancer Somes was the Company's definitive danseur noble, his noble bearing, high jumps and brilliant technique displayed to great effect in the classics and in Ashton's works.
-As a teacher he took seriously his stewardship of the Company's ideals and traditions, describing himself as 'a perfectionist… [who] demands similar perfection from all the dancers in The Royal Ballet'.
+In his time as a dancer, Somes was the Company’s definitive danseur noble, his noble bearing, high jumps and brilliant technique displayed to great effect in the classics and in Ashton’s works.
+As a teacher he took seriously his stewardship of the Company’s ideals and traditions, describing himself as ‘a perfectionist… [who] demands similar perfection from all the dancers in The Royal Ballet’.

 News and features

 This wonderful classical ballet has a special place in The Royal Ballet’s history, marking a new beginning for the Company in more ways than one.

 This new donation from a former horn player with the ROH Orchestra gives a glimpse into life on The Royal Ballet’s 1949 and 1953 tours.

 How ancient mythological stories continue to inspire choreographers and dancers.